Meg4Bit/mutmut/README.rst

 mutant will also be included for debugging purposes.

-How to run a new feature
+How to run with a new coverage feature
 ---------------

-Modified Mutmut can be run from the console for each new iteration, but first you have to export its location to PYTHONPATH env variable.
+Modified **Mutmut** can be run on every new iteration from the console.
-The same is applied for a new module to be tested.
+The new module is enabled by the flag ``--use-coverage`` and requires *.coverage_old* and *.mutmut-cache* to be present in the directory.
-Each new iteration requires .coverage_old, that stores information about previous coverage.
+*.coverage_old* stores information about previously covered lines.
+Before running mutation testing on the project, location of **Mutmut** should be added to PYTHONPATH environment variable, which could also be applied for the project.
 The command to run tests:

 .. code-block:: console